 Unit 4c: Civil Rights and Social Movements in the Americas post 1945

 - The Indigenous Peoples and Civil Rights in the Americas.

 - The Role of Martin Luther King in the Civil Rights Movement.

 - The Hispanic Movement in the United States.

 - Youth Culture and the Protests of the 1960s and 1970s.

 In addition to the examination papers for Units 1 to 4 students whether they are studying History for Standard Level or Higher Level have to complete a 1,500 to 2,000 word Historical Investigation on a topic related to their studies with reference being made to a range of historical sources.
 In deciding on a topic for the Historical Investigation students need to focus upon historical controversies which have arisen and where there is a clear debate between differing historians with regard to an aspect of the past.
 This is essential as it will enable them to develop their own original arguments in terms of the issue under consideration.

-The entry requirements for the History component of the International Baccalaureate are the same as those for History at A level (minimum Grade B).
+The entry requirements for the History component of the International Baccalaureate are a Grade 6 in GCSE History.
 Over the duration of the two year course students will be expected to work independently and for this reason there is a need for them to be organised and motivated.
 The ability to think clearly, analyse information and argue in a coherent manner are essential prerequisites to be successful in History.
 Studying History provides students with the confidence to articulate their views.
 Such skills are highly valued by a number of employers.
 Students who have studied History in recent years have embarked on careers in the legal profession, journalism, business and management.